sedostheatre/sedos.co.uk/input/events/company-auditions.md

 Our *Company* is sharp, funny, and poignant, trailblazing as one of the first immersive interpretations of this landmark musical.
 It invites audiences not just to watch Bobby’s search for connection, but to live inside it.

-The *Company* team is honoured for the trustees to have approved a grant for this production from Jeremy Lewis funds.
-Jeremy was a former Chair of Sedos who left a legacy to the society to provide productions with money to enable visions that teams could not complete within a regular budget; without which it would not be possible to complete the apartment transformation of the Bridewell.
+The *Company* team is honoured that the Trustees have approved a grant for this production from Jeremy Lewis funds.
+Jeremy was a former chair of Sedos who left a legacy to the society to provide productions with money to enable visions that teams could not complete within a regular budget, without which it would not be possible to complete the apartment transformation of the Bridewell.

 **SHOW FEES**